antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * In Field 3 choose Find Differential expression between groups
-* This dataset has been annotated with type information.
+* This dataset has been annotated with 'type' information.
 Each sample was assigned to either the MESenchymal or the ADReNergic type, in R2 this is called a *track*.
 Choose the proper track in the **Select a track** dropdown.
 Since we have only 8 samples make sure that the multiple testing correction is set to **No correction**
 * A list of differentially expressed genes appears; click on the hyperlinked name of your favorite gene to see its expression in the sample set; try an oppositely correlating gene also
 * Now click on the **Heatmap(zscore)** button in the right menu panel; a heatmap showing the expression of all differentially expressed genes with correlation p-value < 0.01 in this dataset is shown.